 Even though these two vocalists are singing some of the same high notes, what you’re hearing is the different vocal tones of these two singers!

-The fact is vocal tone is like wine.
+Vocal tone is like wine.
 There’s no wrong way to describe it.

 - Nasally or…

-- A million other descriptions
+- A million other vocal tone descriptions.

-For another example, you could probably tell the difference between P!nk and Beyonce’s voices even though they’re both Sopranos.
+To take more vocal tone examples, you could probably tell the difference between P!nk and Beyonce’s voices even though they’re both Sopranos.